 The 10×42 Trailseeker has very good reviews, especially when it comes to build quality, brightness and field of view (6.5 degrees).
 What I also like about these is that they can be mounted on a tripod, unlike other models of a similar caliber.

 Athlon Optics Midas 8×42 ED

-I look at only website in perticular for extensive, serious reviews: The Wirecutter.
-Their review on the subject of binoculars led them to hand a number of pairs to an ornithologist and let him give his opinion.
+When I am looking for a serious, exhaustive comparison and review before I make a purchase, I usually go to The Wirecutter.
+Their article on the subject of binoculars led them to hand a number of pairs to an ornithologist and let him give his opinion.
 If it can handle small birds in shadowy trees, it can handle pretty much anything, which is why birdwatching is often used for benchmarking binoculars.
 But I digress…

 Luckily for us avgeeks, they chose to test various 8×42 binoculars, which are in our sweet spot for watching aircraft.
 They took a deep look at pairs only from established brands, and came to the conclusion that the best pair, when it comes to quality and value, is the Athlon Optics 8×42 Midas ED, going for a bit less than $300 as I am writing this.According the our fellow live bird watcher, the pair is on par with his Leica high end $2000+ pair when it comes to image quality.
 It is waterproof, has adjustable eye pieces which eye glasses wearers will appreciate.
 They can be fixed on a tripod using the thread hidden behind the logo cap between the lenses.